 - Wrong class license: 22.5 percent of drivers were placed out of service as a result of 714 violations.

 - False logs: 467 violations were recorded for false logs, which put 14.7 percent out of service.

 How to avoid these driver violations

-All these violations can be easily avoided with the help of an FMCSA-compliant Electronic Logging Device.
+All these violations can be easily avoided with the help of an FMCSA-registered Electronic Logging Device.
 ELDs can inform drivers of upcoming Hours of Service violations with timely alerts.

 For example, the KeepTruckin ELD keeps track of a driver’s Hours of Service and notifies him or her whenever a violation is approaching.
 With timely alerts ahead of potential violations, drivers have ample time to plan, stop, and park their vehicles safely.

 Watch the following one-minute video to learn how to record Hours of Service with the KeepTruckin App.